-- Where possible, the baby should receive palliative care, including end of life care, in the place they choose. - Babies with life-limiting conditions should be cared for by a multidisciplinary team who meet regularly to discuss the child's care. - The importance of parallel planning, so that families and professionals are prepared for a change in the child's condition. - Involving neonatal medical teams in care planning for a child if there is an antenatal diagnosis of a life-limiting condition. - Recognising the importance of managed clinical networks in delivering high-quality coordinated children's palliative care. - The baby's family should play an active role in discussions about their care.
+- Where possible, the baby receiving palliative care, including end of life care, in the place they choose. - Babies with life-limiting conditions should be cared for by a multidisciplinary team who meet regularly to discuss the child's care. - Parallel planning, so that families and professionals are prepared for a change in the child's condition. - Involving neonatal medical teams in care planning for a child if there is an antenatal diagnosis of a life-limiting condition. - Recognising the importance of managed clinical networks in delivering high-quality coordinated children's palliative care. - The baby's family should play an active role in discussions about their care.